Know how to go about cleaning laminate flooring? It might look like timber but the method definitely isn’t the same.

 If your laminate flooring has become stained, there are a few strategies you can use to get it back to its best once more.

+Got a young Picasso in the house?
 If the laminate has been marked by crayon, ink or paint, rubbing alcohol can get rid of it.
-Don’t use too much to prevent over-wetting of the floor.
+When going out stubborn stain removal, don’t use too much cleaning product, as you'll want to prevent over-wetting of the floor.

 How do you maintain laminate flooring?